 Reuben Dip is like a deconstructed Reuben sandwich, all magnificently reborn into a baked ooey gooey, cheesy dip.
-You’ll love this hot appetizer!
+You’ll love this hot appetizer recipe!

 Growing up, sauerkraut made a somewhat regular appearance at our kitchen table.